 Caminante, no hay camino, se hace camino al andar.

-[Wayfarer, there is no way, the way is made by walking.]
+[Traveller, there is no road, the road is made by walking.]

 These are the words that serve as the inspiration for Joan Manuel Serrat’s homage to the poet.
 The song Cantares begins with three verses from Machado’s Proverbs and Songs, the first two of which Serrat sets to music.
 The third – and most famous – verse is then recited.
 In the opening verse we are invited to reflect on whether the paths we follow in life have as solid a grounding as we often assume them to have: